 Do you own an RV?
-If you answered yes and you don’t plan on using it this summer, consider renting it out to earn cash.
+If you do and don’t plan to use it this summer, consider renting it out to earn cash.

 RVshare is an online marketplace that connects renters with RV owners.
-Renting allows traveling families to save money and turns your RV into passive income.
+Renting allows traveling families to save money while letting you earn money without leaving your home.

 The site lets you list your RV for free.
-RVshare claims owners can earn between $150 and $350 daily, and up to $40,000 annually for certain styles.
+RVshare claims owners can earn between $150 and $350 daily.
+It’s even possible to make up to $60,000 annually for certain styles.

 You can expect to earn at least $20 per hour in this role.
 Tell friends and former co-workers you’re looking for work or use a site like FlexJobs to locate gigs.

 If you don’t know where to start, Proofread Anywhere is a helpful course taught by our friend Caitlin Pyle.
 She shares free tips to launch your business, find clients, and earn more money.

 A part-time job is a reliable way to make money.
 You can find part-time work in seasonal places like camps, plant nurseries, or local parks.